gbadev-org/tonc/content/pages/bitmaps.md

 Note, however, that when you use another bitdepth, the addresses change too.
 For example, at 16bpp (2 bytes per pixel), you'd need to multiply the pixel-number by 2.
 Or use another datatype for your array.
 The general formula is left as an exercise for the reader.

 Usually it's not actually the width (i.e., the number of pixels in a row) that's important, but the <dfn>pitch</dfn>.
 The pitch is defined as the number of bytes in a scanline.
 For 8bpp images the pitch and width will usually be the same, but for, say, 16bpp images (2 bytes per pixel) the pitch is the width times two.
 There's another catch: memory alignment.
 Alignment will be covered in a [later section](#ssec-data-align), but the upshot is that systems generally have a ‘preferred’ type size and can better deal with data if the addresses are a multiple of that type size.
-This is why windows BMPs' scanlines are always aligned to 32bit boundaries.
+This is why scanlines in some bitmap file formats are always aligned to 32-bit boundaries.

 ## The GBA bitmap modes {#sec-modes}

 Video modes 3, 4 and 5 are the bitmap modes.
 To use them, put 3, 4 or 5 in the lowest bits of [REG_DISPCNT](video.html#tbl-reg-dispcnt) and enable `BG2`.
 You may wonder why we start with mode 3, rather than mode 0.
 The reason for this is that bitmaps are a lot easier to come to terms with than tilemaps.
 And this is the *only* reason.
 The truth of the matter is that the bitmap modes are just too slow to be used for most conventional GBA games.
-I can't give an exact figure, but if someone told me 90% or more of GBA games used tilemodes and not bitmap modes, I wouldn't be surprised.
-The only time when bitmap modes would be beneficial would be either for very static screens (introductory demos) or very dynamic screens (3D games like Starfox or Doom).
+I can't give an exact figure, but if someone told me 90% or more of GBA games used tile modes and not bitmap modes, I wouldn't be surprised.
+The only time when bitmap modes would be beneficial would be either for very static screens (introductory demos) or very dynamic screens (3D games like *Star Fox* or *Doom*).

 The bitmap modes have the following characteristics: